restclusion/ticketsJava/README.md

 3 - When prompted, you just have to input a number in the console (referring to the input case) and press Enter.

-4 - The app will show you the receipt.
+4 - The app will show you the receipt (see IMAGE)

 AS TO HOW DID I TEST IT: